 Students are limited to two semesters of participation in the Externship Program.
 Thus, a student may take no more than two one-semester externships or one two-semester externship.
 This limitation ensures that all students have an opportunity to participate in our program.9.
 Can students enroll in more than one externship in a single semester?
 What about clinical programs?

 Externships are graded on a Satisfactory/Unsatisfactory basis.
-A maximum of eleven (11) credit hours of S/U work (excluding Litigation) can be applied toward graduation.
+A maximum of eleven (11) credit hours of S/U work (excluding Lawyering: Advocacy and Legal Bibliography) can be applied toward graduation.
 In addition, no more than twelve (12) credit hours of clinical course work and externships combined can be applied toward graduation.
 A student may only take six (6) credit hours of externships (equivalent to two semesters).

 11. What if I only want to do one semester of a two-semester externship?
 Is that possible?

 This is almost never permitted.
-The decision to have a one or two-semester placement is made by agency site supervisors, not GSU faculty.
 Students who accept a two-semester placement and complete only one semester will receive no credit for either semester of the externship in the absence of extraordinary circumstances.

 Several externships, particularly those in federal agencies, require a security clearance before a student can begin the externship.
 In our experience post-9/11, this can be a lengthy and rigorous process.
 Although the vast majority of students secure clearance, a few do not.
 Students should carefully consider whether issues in their past could affect their ability to secure clearance.
 Prior credit problems or a record of criminal conduct, for example, can delay or preclude clearance for many federal agencies.
 If you have questions about your ability to secure clearance for a particular externship, you should speak with a Faculty Co-Director prior to submitting your application.13.
 When do I need to apply for clearance?